-Risks Related to Marketing Approval and Other Legal Compliance Matters approvals for the commercialization of some or all of our product candidates.
+Risks Related to Marketing Approval and Other Legal Compliance Matters

+Even if we complete the necessary preclinical studies and clinical trials, the marketing approval process is expensive, time-consuming and uncertain and may prevent us, or any future collaborators, from obtaining approvals for the commercialization of some or all of our product candidates.
 As a result, we cannot predict when or if, and in which territories, we, or any future collaborators, will obtain marketing approval to commercialize a product candidate.